AnKun10/Car-Evaluation/README.md

    - Model 1: ''
    - Model 2: ''
    - Model 3: ''

 Furthermore, you can also try other models that have lower performance in these files:
    - Model 1: ''
    - Model 2: ''
    - Model 3: ''
-Each notebook file correspondings to 1 model which is similar to the file name
+Each notebook file correspondings to 1 model which is similar to the file name.
+Some models require large memory and long time to train, so we have to train them on Google Colab and Kaggle in the following links:

 About the checkpoint of models, we saved it in the folder `...`